 Developing a strategy for employing solutions for Information Storage requires an understanding of underlying storage technologies.
 This section will delve into the technologies to create a common level of understanding for employing solutions.
 Included in this technology explanation are:

 In providing block, file, and object access to storage systems, the major storage vendors have multiple solutions, some that are specific to a type of usage and some that provide multiple access types.
 Additionally, many of the vendors provide solutions that support access for special purposes such as a data protection target.
 Evaluator Group has Product Briefs describing the products and Evaluator Group’s opinion of how the products meet customer requirements on the Evaluator Group website.
 Also available on the website are Product Analyses for a deeper understanding of solutions and matrices that compare product characteristics.
-In this section, products offered as solutions by the primary vendors will be covered, showing the different solutions with an overview of each product and Evaluator Group’s review.
+In this section, products offered as solutions by significant vendors will be covered, showing the different solutions with an overview of each product and Evaluator Group’s review.